eshom/covid-age-data/README.md

 ## Citation
-The package itself can be freely used in any context, however if you use the data itself, please cite:
+The package itself can be freely used in any context, however if you use the data itself please cite:

 COVeAGE-DB: A database of age-structured COVID-19 cases and deaths.
 Tim Riffe, Enrique Acosta, The COVerAGE-DB team medRxiv 2020.09.18.20197228; doi: <https://doi.org/10.1101/2020.09.18.20197228> Data downloaded from \[DATE\] (<https://doi.org/10.17605/OSF.IO/MPWJQ)[https://doi.org/10.17605/OSF.IO/MPWJQ>]